Best practices to reduce negative impacts and feel good about our way of traveling.

 To many people, this is an unwanted development.
 We accept it, knowing that it has become more difficult to travel outside of the scale of organized itineraries and activities.
 Yet, if we could, we would probably like to return to a time when traveling was more authentic and rewarding.

-A great way of taking this step back is staying in homestays.
-Unlike Airbnb, which has evolved to renting empty apartments without the host being present, homestays offer the opportunity to stay with local families who actively seek to welcome guests.
-Especially those in rural or remote regions enable us to explore countries “off the beaten path” while learning about the local culture.
-At the same time, they are a good opportunity to give back to the destination, as our money goes directly to the people, instead of big companies or hotel chains.
+A great way to take this step back is to stay in homestays.
+They offer the opportunity to stay with local families who actively seek to welcome guests.
+Especially those in rural or remote regions enable us to explore countries “off-the-beaten-path” while learning about local culture.
+At the same time, they are a good opportunity to give back to the destination, as our money goes directly to local people rather than to big companies or hotel chains.

 In my article ‘Homestay experience in rural Malaysia‘, I give insights into my visit to Lenggong, in Northern Malaysia, where I stayed at a homestay and met lots of people from the local community.
 Have a look at it to find out more about homestays and community tourism, and how such an experience will make your journey much more meaningful.